 ACL-RelAcS is a corpus designed for semantic RELation ACquiSition (extraction and classification) in the scientific domain.

-The corpus is composed of abstracts and introductions of about 11.000 papers from the
+It is composed of abstracts and introductions of about 11.000 papers from the

 Concepts were identified and annotated fully automatically, based on a combination of terminology extraction and available ontological resources.
 The annotation relies on the Saffron Knowledge Extraction Framework (domain models for computer science and natural language processing), BabelNet and the terminology extractor TermSuite.